tanner-johnson2718/MEME_ETH_LAB/README.md

 * [ ] Track a Packet from Send to  Recv in Userspaces
 * [ ] IEEE Ethernet Frame spec

-# Part 3 RPI Network Exploration
+# Part 3 RPI Network Hardware Exploration

 * [ ] MII and MDIO
 * [ ] Device Tree